 Extra Legroom and Preferred Seats

-EVA Air offers two upgraded seats for Economy Class passengers: Preferred and Extra Legroom.
-Extra legroom seats are located in the front row of each economy class cabin, as well as the emergency exit rows.
+EVA Air offers two upgraded economy seats: Preferred and Extra Legroom.
+Extra legroom seats are in the front row of each economy class cabin, as well as the emergency exit rows.
 Preferred Seats allow you to sit closer to the front of the cabin, but don’t offer any extra legroom.
-I usually just buy Preferred seats (which are cheaper than Extra Legroom seats), since getting off the plane is more important to me than room to stretch out.
+I usually just buy Preferred seats since they’re cheaper, and getting off the plane quickly matters more to me than room to stretch out.

 Basic and Discount Economy

-Although EVA Air sells economy seats in “Basic” and “Discount” fare classes, passengers who purchase these are not considered a separate class of service, as they sometimes are in the US.
+Although EVA Air sells “Basic” and “Discount” economy fares, passengers who purchase these are not considered a separate class of service, as they sometimes are in the US.
 You won’t board later or have your carry-on bags restricted or scrutinized, for example.
-Rather, you may have lower mileage earning, or more restrictive conditions for changes and refunds.
+The main difference is you'll have lower mileage earning (with Discount fares earning 0% and Basic fares earning 50%) and more restrictive conditions for changes and refunds.

 Pre-flight experience